otrv4/otrv4/otrv4.md

 ```
 k_dh:
-  The serialized 3072-bit DH shared secret computed from a DH exchange.
+  The 3072-bit DH shared secret computed from a DH exchange, serialized as a big-endian unsigned integer.
   This is serialized as a big-endian unsigned integer.

 mix_key:
   A SHA3-256 hash of the shared DH key SHA3-256(k_dh).

 K_ecdh:
-  The serialized ECDH shared secret computed from an ECDH exchange.
-  This is serialized as a POINT.
+  The serialized ECDH shared secret computed from an ECDH exchange, serialized as a POINT.

 K:
   The mixed shared secret is the final shared secret derived from both the